Nathanana/Fourier/README.md

 I could then increase or decrease r, the resolution, depending on how intricate the image was.

 Adding together each vector as t increased from 0 to 1 would recreate the original picture, only now it was entirely composed of rotating vectors, each rotating at a constant speed.

+This calculation is known as the fourier transform, and I was calculating it for each vector which is $O(n^2)$.
+There is an algorithm known as the fast fourier transform, however, that is, as the name implies, faster.
+As I started visualizing more complex shapes, such as the elk, I decided to switch to this method.

 ### Examples